Local9/FiveM-MySQL/README.md

 * **2018/02/20** *Version: 0.0.4:* Multi-Threading, Support for Convars, Fixed missing Parameter handling on the Scalar function.
 * **2018/02/23** *Version: 0.5.0:* Added returning of Last Insert Id on Inserts via an optional parameter setting, limiting of thread usage, fixed a bug introduced by using dynamic instead of object, transactions, stringified debug querys with parameters, and jumped versions because I can.
 * **2018/03/10** *Version: 0.5.1:* Updated MySqlConnector to 0.36.1, Changed the License to AGPL (if you change something and use it, share it), Added a Drag and Drop Replacer for mysql-async, which is not recommended to use.
+* **2018/03/12** *Version: 0.5.2:* Fixed a Bug where QueryScalar would not return null on System.DBNull; Thanks to @Scyar_Gameur

+## FAQ
+* *Don't there have to be exports specified in the `__resource.lua`?*: No!
+C# is special.
+* *What about until the MySQL stuff is ready?*: It waits automatically.
+So not needed.

+## Thanks to
+* @Frazzle, @Demonen, @Syntasu, @justcfx2u for helpful discussions and feedback; this wouldn't have progressed that fast without you.

+## Known "Issues"
+* Using a Sync Query in an Async Callback will cause issues. **You shouldn't be doing that in the first place.** You either program a thread in sync or in async not both.
+Both get executed by GHMattiMySQL async anyways, Sync only means that the lua script is waiting there for the execution of your sync call.